FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 if you'd like to support my random shananagains then feel free! https://www.patreon.com/freneticfurry i intend to keep most if not all of my things free so supporting would be very nice :3

+if you need help &/ or assistance with the AntiCheat please feel free to contact me on discord: freneticfurry (also a good way to report bugs to me so they can be fixed making the anticheat better.)

 # **{Credit}**